Proof complexity of positive branching programs: Monotone functions and positive proofs

 Now suppose that $\posclo G$ accepts $\alpha$ by a run $\vec v$ of nodes labelled by $\vec p$ respectively.
 Define $\beta \leq \alpha$ by $\beta(p_i) = 1$ if there is no $0$-edge from $v_i$ to $v_{i+1}$ in $G$, otherwise $\beta(p_i) = 0$.
 Note that $\beta$ is indeed well-defined, by the read-once property, and indeed $\beta \leq \alpha$ by definition of $\posclo G$. \end{proof}

 In particular, the above result holds when $G$ is `ordered' (an `OBDD'), i.e.\ propositional variables occur in the same relative order in each path through $G$.
-We will see an example of this with counting functions later in \cref{sec:programs-for-counting-and-basic-props}.

 \begin{example} [Monotone closure of Exact] The monotone closure of the 2-out-of-4 Exact function is the 2-out-of-4 Threshold function, returning 1 if \emph{at least} two of its four inputs are 1.
-Since the branching programs from \cref{fig:exact-obdd-4-2} were read-once, we have by \cref{pos-clo-read-once-mon-clo} above that the branching programs from \cref{fig:pos-clo-ex-4-2} compute the 2-out-of-4 Threshold function. \end{example}
+Since the branching programs from \cref{fig:exact-obdd-4-2} were read-once, by inspection, the fact that \cref{fig:pos-clo-ex-4-2} computes the 2-out-of-4 Threshold function is justified by \cref{pos-clo-read-once-mon-clo}, cf.~\cref{ex:pos-clo-ex-4-2,ex:pos-clo-ex-4-2-computs-thresh-4-2} earlier. \end{example}